 This was part of a set of early portraits recorded in Henry VIII’s collection (including Henry V, Henry VI and Edward IV).
-Recent dendrochronological (tree-ring) dating sets its creation date as 1500-1520.
-Consequently it was probably either commissioned by Henry VII or Henry VIII.
+Recent dendrochronological (tree-ring) analysis indicates that this panel was painted between 1504-1520.
+It would have been part of a set of heads of kings and queens either commissioned by Henry VII or Henry VIII.
 The artist is unidentified but is most likely to have been either British or Flemish, working for the royal court.

 The portrait was not painted from life, but was probably created by an artist following an original drawing or painting.
 The King is shown in a head and shoulder view, set against a patterned background.
 He wears a jewelled gold chain and an elaborate jewelled brooch in his cap.
 He places a ring onto the little finger of his left hand; the rings probably have royal significance.